nu-jliu/allen.github.io/_projects/attack-of-the-franka.md

 ![Published frames of a single ally and enemy](/assets/images/attack-of-the-franka/rviz-camera-simple.png){: width="50%"}
 {: refdef}
 {:refdef: style="text-align: center;"}
-_The TF tree and camera feed with overlayed frames, as represented in RVIZ._
+_The TF tree and camera feed with overlaid frames, as represented in RVIZ._
 {: refdef}

 Finally, the camera_processor node subscribes to the color and aligned depth image data and processes it using OpenCV.
-The color data is converted into the HSV color space, which helps reduce problems caused by lighting changes on color detection.
+The color data is converted into the HSV color space, which helps reduce problems in color detection caused by lighting changes.
 A certain range of HSV values representing red colors is defined as "enemy" and likewise another blue range defines "allies."

 Pixels that fall into these ranges are grouped by [**contouring**](https://docs.opencv.org/3.4/d4/d73/tutorial_py_contours_begin.html), and each contour is considered a detected object.
 [Opening and closing morphological transformations](https://docs.opencv.org/4.x/d9/d61/tutorial_py_morphological_ops.html) are applied on the contours to improve their quality.
 Then, the centroid of each contour is calculated, which is considered the detected object's position in the camera feed.
 This pixel position can be combined with the depth data for that pixel and deprojected into 3D real world coordinates of the object in the camera's reference frame.
 Knowing the position of the object relative to the camera reference frame means that, since we already know the position of the robot relative to the camera, we can now determine the position of the detected objects relative to the robot.